-Hard disk failures are imminent and it’s only a matter of time when the hard disks start deteriorating and one day it’s dead forever.
-Alas!
-Did you take a backup?
-But you thought it’s a brand new hard disk.
-Hard disk failures can’t be avoided, but all we can do is keep a track on its health status so that you know when its death is nearing.
-You can prepare to take backup of all data and replace the hard disk.
+Hard disk failures are imminent and it’s only a matter of time when the they start deteriorating and one bad day it’s dead forever.
+Oops, did you take a backup?
+While the failure rate can be reduced by choosing a good make and model, a traditional typical disk version do have a life span of 5 to 8 years.
+So, it’s a good idea to keep a track on its health status regularly so that you know when its death is nearing, and you can be prepared to swap the hard disk with replacement.

 Typically, almost all hard disk manufacturers bundle a hard disk monitoring tool along with the hard disk.
-Unfortunately, they only run in Microsoft Windows and Mac OS X. Even some third-party apps like Hard Disk Doctor, HDD Life work on only Windows platform.
-Linux lovers need not be unhappy, we always have our own world of free alternative software for everything.
-For monitoring Hard disk life, I recommend to use GSmartControl application.
+Unfortunately, the utility only runs in Microsoft Windows and Mac OS X operating systems.
+Moreover, popular third-party apps like Hard Disk Doctor, HDD Life too work on Windows platform and Mac OS X platforms.
+Linux users can use GSmartControl application.
 It is 100% free software and directly available from the Linux Mint’s Software Center as well as Ubuntu software center.

 STEP 1: Click ‘Applications’ and launch ‘Software Manager’.